Colorado paid family leave

 Are there any monetary caps on the benefit annually or during one’s lifetime?

 There is no lifetime or annual cap.
 The reimbursement benefits are limited to $1,100/week.
 This is 90 percent of the average weekly wage in the state.
-The benefit cap will increase as the AWW increases.
+I want to emphasize that the benefit cap of $1,100/week will adjust according to changes in the state’s Average Weekly Wage (AWW).
+This dynamic feature ensures that the program remains responsive to economic shifts, providing a fair and proportionate level of support to beneficiaries as the AWW fluctuates.

 Do I still receive my benefits and job protection while I’m out?